twilio/programmable-asset-tracker/docs/southbound-api.md

 If an alert occurs, the new and previously unsent data are sent immediately.

+### SIM OTA Update ###

+Imp-Device does not detect neither when SIM update is needed, nor when SIM update is completed.
+SIM update procedure should be controlled using the configuration settings in the "simUpdate" section:
+- To start SIM update procedure: "enabled" should be set to true.
+- When SIM is updated: 'enabled" should be set back to false.

+SIM update should not be left enabled when it is not needed due to the increased power consumption.

 ### Configuration Deployment Algorithm ###

 After every restart of the tracker application (Imp-Device part):